-Cemetery and crematoria - Following on from LAMS (Land Audit Management System) for green spaces and streets, APSE is soon to launch LAMS quality inspections for the maintenance of the grounds covered by your respective cemetery and crematoria services.
+Cemetery and crematoria - Following on from LAMS (Land Audit Management System) for green spaces and streets, APSE has now launched LAMS quality inspections for the maintenance of the grounds covered by your respective cemetery and crematoria services.

 New APSE performance networks database

 APSE continues to work with CAMMS to develop a new database for performance networks to make it easier to report and analyse data and to build a platform for future web-enabled services.